 GLOBAL AFFAIRS CANADA:

 The Government of Canada is strategically focusing on regions where there is a large number of Canadians who are seeking repatriation.
 The Government of Canada is working with the airlines to make commercial flights available for as many Canadians as possible, and are working with other countries to ensure our airlines have the permission and other logistics necessary to fly.
+Global Affairs Canada is working to ensure Canadians are repatriated by priority with the intent of bringing those who are vulnerable such as minors and people with medical conditions home first.
 Everyone on these flights will have to self-isolate for 14 days, and if passengers are showing symptoms of COVID-19, the will not be able to board.
 This is about keeping all Canadians safe, so we need everyone to do their part.

 General Information and assistance visit: https://travel.gc.ca/assistance/emergency-assistance